booch/resume/resume.txt

 Summary
 -------

+   * Agile player/coach, specializing in helping teams improve the way they work — both their processes and their technical practices.
    * Software developer with 20 years of IT experience.
-Experienced Ruby on Rails web developer.
-Strong GNU/Linux system administration skills.
+   * Experienced Ruby on Rails web developer with strong DevOps skills.
-     Strong knowledge of web technologies and network protocols.

 Highlights